audreychenjj-2019/e28/p4/README.md

 * Fixed variable names in global helper functions from si (which meant SI system of units) to units and rx to regularExpression
 * Removed calculation & class logic from the template and moved these into the script for all quotes displayed on the Today page.
 * Made the Today page mobile friendly with flex display of all components that are now able to float into the available space on any screen size.
+* Hitting enter key after typing new holding info adds it to the portfolio

 ## Outside resources